Cleghorne!

 Cleghorne! is an American sitcom television series starring comedian Ellen Cleghorne that aired on The WB from September 10 to December 17, 1995.
 Garrett Morris and Alaina Reed Hall costarred as Ellen's character's parents, Sidney and Lena, with Steve Bean, Cerita Monet Bickelmann, Michael Ralph and Sherri Shepherd.

 Among the first batch of original programming ordered by the newly launched WB network, the series was put on hiatus after 12 episodes in December 1995.
-The show was later cancelled with three episodes left unaired.
+The show was later canceled with three episodes left unaired.

 Synopsis

 The series focuses on the life of Ellen Carlson (Cleghorne), a single mom who is raising her nine-year-old daughter Akeyla on Manhattan's Upper West Side.
-Comedic situations arise as Ellen tries to balance raising her daughter, running a local production company in SoHo, and the interference her overbearing parents, Sidney and Lena, who live next door.
+Comedic situations arise as Ellen tries to balance raising her daughter, running a local production company in SoHo and the interference her overbearing parents, Sidney and Lena, who live next door.